Hydration - It Does a Body Good!

 The question is, “How much water should I consume to stay hydrated and what is the best way to get that amount of water into my system?”

 It is generally accepted that men should consume 130 ounces of water and women should consume 90 ounces of water per day.
 Of course, we should consume even more water when outside in the heat for long periods and when exercising or engaging in any strenuous activity.
 An easy-to-remember “rule of thumb” is to drink ½ an ounce of water per pound of body weight – that’s a lot of water!
 However, it isn’t necessary to just drink water to get good hydration.
 Eating fruits and vegetables with a high-water content such as tomatoes, cucumbers, citrus fruits, strawberries, watermelon (come on, it’s got water in the name!), cantaloupe, etc. will help you stay hydrated but don’t go overboard.
 While fruits and vegetables are very healthy, they do contain sugar and add calories to your diet.

 Even though sugary drinks and energy drinks do provide hydration, they often come with a high sugar content (empty calories) that may result in unwanted weight gain.
 It’s generally considered best to avoid these types of drinks or, at most, consume them in moderation.

 What are other ways to stay hydrated?
 Glad you asked!

-I.E. Green Tea will not only keep you well hydrated, organic I.E. Green Tea also has the added benefit of being one of the highest antioxidant drinks on the market – with ZERO calories.
-I. E. Green Tea is a veritable trifecta of health benefits:
+I.E. Green Tea will not only help to keep you well hydrated, I.E. Green Tea also has the added benefit of being one of the highest antioxidant green tea beverages (or any beverage for that matter) on the market – with ZERO calories, I. E. Green Tea provides a veritable trifecta of health benefits:

 Oh, wait!
 That’s more than three benefits.
-I.E. Green Tea must be a true Super Food!
+I.E. Green Tea is a super antioxidant green tea – it must be a true Super Food!

 To learn more, visit these other sites: